astridx/meinblog/content/posts/joomla/37joomla-module-namespace-und-helper.en.md

 Copy the files in the `modules` folder into the `modules` folder of your Joomla 4 installation.

 Install your module as described in part one, after copying all files.
-Joomla will update the namespaces for you during the installation.
-Since a file and namespaces have been added, this is necessary.

 2. Check whether the text calculated via the function `FooHelper::getText()` is displayed in the frontend.

 ## Links

 [Joomla Dokumentation](https://docs.joomla.org/J4.x:Creating_a_Simple_Module)[^docs.joomla.org/j4.x:creating_a_simple_module]
+[Private Demo Module](https://github.com/GHSVS-de/mod_demoghsvs)[^github.com/GHSVS-de/mod_demoghsvs]
 <img src="https://vg08.met.vgwort.de/na/dcdcb2f87a6d452abb0a600b37f839a4" width="1" height="1" alt="">